 - Samsung Global Goals - an app that enables users to donate money to charity by viewing ads or donating directly

 - Samsung Free - Samsung’s alternative to Google Discover.
-I find it an inferior alternative to Google’s product
+I find it an inferior choice to Google’s product.

 - Smart Switch - a migration tool that helps move all your files, apps, and games from your old smartphone to your new Samsung Galaxy S23+